 He touched on the importance of the formal seed sector in scaling improved tomato breeding lines, using India’s vegetable seed sector as an example.
 Until 1988, the Government of India restricted the import of vegetable seed and the informal seed sector dominated, leading to inconsistent seed supply and quality.
 Liberalization of the seed sector and stronger protection of breeders’ rights gave an enormous boost to private seed sector development and the vegetable seed sector in particular.
 Quality vegetable seeds are now available across the country.

-Keynote speakers include Dr. William Fry, Cornell University; Dr. David Francis, The Ohio State University; Dr. Nemo Peeters, INRA, France; Dr. Moshe Lapidot, Volcani Institute, Israel; Dr. Kai-Shu Ling, US Department of Agriculture; and Prof. Shyi-Dong Yeh, NCHU Advanced Plant Biotechnology Center.
-WorldVeg Virologist Lawrence Kenyon chaired the symposium scientific committee.
+Keynote speakers included Dr. William Fry, Cornell University; Dr. David Francis, The Ohio State University; Dr. Nemo Peeters, INRA, France; Dr. Moshe Lapidot, Volcani Institute, Israel; Dr. Kai-Shu Ling, US Department of Agriculture; and Prof. Shyi-Dong Yeh, NCHU Advanced Plant Biotechnology Center.
+WorldVeg Virologist Dr. Lawrence Kenyon chaired the symposium scientific committee.

-The symposium is being held under the auspices of the International Society for Horticultural Science (ISHS).
+The symposium was held under the auspices of the International Society for Horticultural Science (ISHS).
 Taiwan’s Council of Agriculture (COA) and Ministry of Science and Technology (MOST) provided financial support for the event, along with sponsors CropLife Taiwan, Known-You Seed Co., Genmail Biotechnology Co.
 Ltd., Advanced Green Biotechnology Inc., ID Lab Co., Ltd., and Lead-Biotech Instruments Co.

 Photos: Lawrence Kenyon and Peggy Pei-chi Wang